b-zhang93/Audio-Language-Classifier/README.md

 # Audio-Language-Classifier
 Using deep learning to classify speech into multiple different languages.
 This project is currently in progress (WIP 80%)

-DEMO the WEB APP: (https://language-ai.herokuapp.com/)
+DEMO the web app: https://language-ai.herokuapp.com/

 **Overview of Project:**